UWPCE-PythonCert/PythonCertDevel/_sources/modules/Comprehensions.rst.txt

 What about filter?
 ..................

-``filter()`` is another functional concept: building a new list with only *some* of the elements -- "filtering" out the ones you don't want.
-Python also has a ``filter()`` function, also pre-dating comprehensions, but you can do it with a comprehension as well, but it does the application of the expression and the filtering in one construct.
+"filtering" is another functional concept: building a new list with only *some* of the elements -- "filtering" out the ones you don't want.
+Python has a ``filter()`` function, also pre-dating comprehensions, but you can do it with a comprehension as well, and it does the application of the expression and the filtering in one construct, rather than having to nest ``map`` and ``filter`` calls.

-This is to support the common case of having a conditional in the loop:
+This supports the common case of having a conditional in the loop:

 .. code-block:: python